antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ## Summary
-In the introduction part of 1.3 a figure was shown with several characteristics per CMS subtype.
-Try to recreate this image without looking at the original, by scrolling through the practicum and summarizing the conclusions of the applicable exercises.
-You might be able to add extra characteristics yourself.
+In the introduction of section 1.3, a figure summarized various characteristics associated with each CMS subtype.
+Without referring back to the original figure, try to recreate it by reviewing the practicum and writing down subtype specific characteristics that you came across during exercises.
+Feel free to include as many characteristics as you can think of.

 ## Evaluation